-- 19. The basis of the preliminary turbine aviation landscape and visual assessment was that the nacelles of all 13 wind turbines would be fitted with a Medium Intensity Obstruction Light operating to the parameters described above; at night time, with the light intensity reduced from 2000 cd to 200 cd during clear conditions, together with the required 32 cd tower lighting. - The assessment then considered what the residual landscape and visual effects would be following successful application of the proposed mitigation measures as reported in Section 2.8.
+- The basis of the initial night-time landscape and visual assessment reported in Chapter 7: LVIA of the EIAR is that the nacelles of all 13 wind turbines would be fitted with a Medium Intensity Obstruction Light operating to the parameters described above; at night (controlled with a timer) with the light intensity reduced from 2000 cd to 200 cd during clear conditions and directional intensity, together with the required 32 cd tower lighting.
+The assessment found that the significant effects are likely to be experienced by: - residents and recreational users on the on the beaches or Portavadie Resort within the western Ardlamont peninsula; and - residents and tourists on the northern end of Arran at Lochranza / Catacol. - As significant effects are predicted, ScottishPower Renewables (hereafter referred to as the Applicant) has considered what mitigation options are available to reduce the magnitude of effects to a level where they would be considered to be not significant. - The night-time assessment has then considered what the residual landscape and visual effects would be following successful application of the proposed mitigation measures in Section 2.8.